 The Home Depot share price volatility

-Over the last 12 months, The Home Depot's shares have ranged in value from as little as US$209.1654 up to US$328.83.
+Over the last 12 months, The Home Depot's shares have ranged in value from as little as US$242.5429 up to US$367.03.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while The Home Depot's is 1.0463.
-This would suggest that The Home Depot's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while The Home Depot's is 0.9915.
+This would suggest that The Home Depot's shares are less volatile than average (for this exchange).

 The Home Depot overview

 The Home Depot, Inc. operates as a home improvement retailer.
 It operates The Home Depot stores that sell various building materials, home improvement products, building materials, lawn and garden products, and décor products, as well as provide installation, home maintenance, and professional service programs to do-it-yourself and professional customers.
 The company also offers installation programs that include flooring, cabinets and cabinet makeovers, countertops, furnaces and central air systems, and windows; and professional installation in various categories sold through its stores and in-home sales programs, as well as acts as a general contractor to provide installation services to its do-it-for-me customers through third-party installers.
 In addition, it provides tool and equipment rental services.
 The company primarily serves homeowners; and professional renovators/remodelers, general contractors, handymen, property managers, building service contractors, and specialty tradesmen, such as electricians, plumbers, and painters.
 It also sells its products online.
-As of January 31, 2021, the company operated 2,296 retail stores in the United States, including the Commonwealth of Puerto Rico, and the territories of the U.S. Virgin Islands and Guam; Canada; and Mexico.
+As of August 10, 2021, the company operated 2,298 Home Depot retail stores in all 50 states, the District of Columbia, Puerto Rico, U.S. Virgin Islands, Guam, 10 Canadian provinces, and Mexico.
 The Home Depot, Inc. was incorporated in 1978 and is based in Atlanta, Georgia.